jorgy343/Ninu/src/Ninu.Emulator/CentralProcessor/Operations/readme.md

 If the decoding phase specifies that an operation is to increment PC, the incrementation is done prior to executing the operation.
 This is handled by the logic within the CPU.

+## NMI

+NMI is handled in a strange way.
+The NMI flag is checked just prior to an instruction fetch.
+If the NMI flag is true and the NMI flag was not set during this cycle, the instruction fetch isn't performed and the NMI routine is put on the queue.
+If the NMI flag was set during the same cycle as the instruction fetch, the fetch goes forward and the next instruction is executed.
+The next instruction's instruction fetch will then pick up the NMI and execute it instead of loading the next instruction.